OpenInverterGateway/OpenInverterGateway/README.md

 * ShineWifi-T (untested, please give feedback)

 I tested several ESP8266-boards with builtin USB-Serial converters so far only boards with CH340 do work (CP21XX and FTDI chips do not work).
 As an ESP32 board the lolin32 is a good hardware choice.
 I guess almost all ESP8266 modules with added 9-Pin Serial port and level shifter will work with little soldering.
+You can use [this](https://www.thingiverse.com/thing:5665148) part from thingyverse to build a custom case/connector for your DIY-stick.

 See the short decriptions to the devices in den directories with their pictures in /IMG/*